drepo-eth/site/content/drepo/expanded/review/index.md

 ### Encouragement

-Generally, reviews of or issue reports concerning a piece of software are either provided by volunteers who encounter a problem by chance or by reviewers and auditors who were instructed or encouraged to analyze the code.
+Generally, reviews or issue reports concerning a piece of software are either provided by volunteers who encounter a problem by chance or by reviewers and auditors who were instructed or encouraged to analyze the code.
 The latter ones are most likely specifically paid or otherwise incentivized to do this work.